Web HostingDecember 16, 2025 199 views

 │ Value: v=DMARC1; p=none; rua=mailto:[email protected] │

-│ → Defines policy if SPF/DKIM fails │
+│ → Defines the policy if SPF/DKIM fails │

 └─────────────────────────────────────────────────────────────┘